nih-cfde/training-and-engagement/docs/General-Tutorials/Jekyll_Tutorial.md

 Build Jekyll site using template from GitHub
 ---------------------------------------------

-For the second half of the tutorial, we will use a template website hosted on GitHub, that was generated using Jekyll to modify and add content.
-First, let us create a local copy of the repo:
+For the second half of the tutorial, we will use a template website hosted on GitHub that was generated using Jekyll to modify and add content.
+Navigate (`cd <directory name>`) to the location (e.g., Desktop) where you want to save the template directory on your computer and create a local copy of the repo:

 ```
 git clone https://github.com/nih-cfde/Jekyll-demo.git
+```

+!!! note "Building Jekyll site in Windows OS using WSL"

+      In Windows OS using the WSL, you would type this to navigate to the repo directory if you cloned it to your Desktop:

+      ```
+      cd /mnt/c/Users/<user name>/Desktop/Jekyll-demo/
       ```

 Navigate to the newly created directory with the name of the repo which contains default files and folders that are created when building a new site with Jekyll.
 This is the directory structure: